3:10 to Yuma (2007 film): Plot

-Evans escorts Wade out of the hotel, and the two make their way across town, evading continuous gunfire from the gang and the townsmen.
-Wade surprises Evans and nearly strangles him, but relents when Evans reveals that delivering Wade to the train is not only for his family but his honor as well.
+Evans escorts Wade out of the hotel, and the two make their way across town, evading gunfire from the gang and the townsmen.
+Wade surprises Evans and nearly strangles him, but relents when Evans reveals that delivering Wade to the train is not only for his family but his honor as well; he finally reveals to Wade that he lost his leg after retreating in the only battle he ever fought when one of his own men accidentally shot him, requiring part of his leg to be amputated.
 Wade then admits he has already been to Yuma Prison and escaped twice, and agrees to board the train, allowing Evans's contract to be fulfilled and redeeming Evans to his sons.

-Wade helps Evans evade his gang and finally boards the train, congratulating Evans on his efforts.
+Wade helps Evans evade his gang and boards the train.
 Charlie appears and shoots Evans despite Wade's order to stop.
 Wade steps off the train, comforting Evans in his final moments.
-When Charlie returns Wade's gun belt, he abruptly executes Charlie along with the rest of his gang.
+When Charlie returns Wade's gun belt, Wade executes him along with the rest of his gang.
 William appears and draws his gun on Wade but does not kill him, instead turning to his dying father.
-Wade boards the train and politely surrenders his weapon.
-Evans dies as William tells him he accomplished his mission and got the money.
+Wade boards the train and surrenders his weapon.
+Evans dies as William tells him he accomplished his mission.
 Butterfield watches the train depart with Wade on it.
-As the train disappears around a bend, Wade whistles, and his faithful horse pricks up his ears and gallops after the train, indicating that Wade is already planning his next escape.
+As the train disappears around a bend, Wade whistles, and his faithful horse gallops after the train.